 Step 3 – Spray Shampoo

 It’s important not to mix the cleaning solution with your bucket of water.
 First spray or apply the cleaning solution to the stain or area.
 Next take your sponge and begin to scrub veraciously and evenly over the area.
-When the sponge starts to look discolor, rinse in the bucket of water and repeat.
+When the sponge starts to discolor, rinse in the bucket of water and repeat.

 Step 4 – Dry the Seat